 - Get Started with the Intel® oneAPI Toolkits for Windows*

-- Intel® oneAPI Toolkits Installation Guide for macOS
+- Get Started with the Intel® oneAPI Toolkits for MacOS*

 for details on how to use the Intel® C++ Compiler Classic.